agorf/feed2email/README.md

 ### Logging options

+You can probably skip these as they are mostly useful for debugging.

 * `log_path` (optional) is the _absolute_ path to the log file (default is `true` which logs to standard output; use `false` to disable logging)
 * `log_level` (optional) is the logging verbosity level and can be `fatal`